 Although Melissa spent a lot of time roller skating as a child, it wasn’t until she moved to Juneau over a decade ago, that she started spending a lot of time at the ice rink.
 In previous seasons, she was a member of JSC’s adult synchronized skating team.

 For the past five years, Melissa has primarily taught the Snowplow Sam skaters, 4 and 5 year olds who are often taking their first steps on the ice.
 She loves watching young skaters gain confidence in themselves as they progressively gain new skills and she values the life-lessons that skating teaches, including fitness, goal-setting, and perseverance.

 Wendy experienced the joy of skating on wheels, but when the Treadwell Ice Arena opened in 2003, she realized it was just as fun to skate on blades.
 After being approached to take lessons the first week the rink opened, she hasn’t stopped skating.
 Since 2003, Wendy has been very active with the Juneau Skating Club in various roles such as registrar, board member, treasurer, skate instructor, and basic skills staff manager.

 In the USFS Moves in the Field (MIF) track (which replaced figures), Wendy passed the Gold Masters Adult MIF level and then moved into the standard track, and recently passed the Intermediate level.
 She is now currently working on the Novice Moves in the Field.
-In the USFS Dance track, Wendy passed two of the silver ice dances with one more silver dance to pass before completing the silver dance series.
-Wendy is currently working on the silver Rocker Foxtrot and the first pre-gold dance, the Killian.
+In the USFS Dance track, Wendy is currently working on her Gold ice dances.
+Her goal is to be a double gold medalist.